 50 Posters that Rocked the World

 We love posters.
-They celebrate the leaders we follow, the causes we support, and the rock stars we idolize.
+They celebrate the leaders we follow, the causes we support, and the rock stars we idolise.
 They’re held high at political rallies and stuck to the back of bedroom doors.

-Posters look forward to future events and memorialize the past.
+Posters look forward to future events and memorialise the past.
 At times a celebration, at times a call to action, they are both works of art and printed artifacts of their age.

 The best posters don’t just illustrate history –- they shape it.
 Those are our kind of posters.
-We’ve brought together 50 custom poster prints that rocked our world (or the world of printing, graphics and art) in big and small ways.
+We’ve brought together 50 posters that rocked our world (or the world of printing, graphics and art) in big and small ways.